 Big ups to GLP’s forum on this subject, where a poster named Anonymous Coward pointed out that there is in fact a shape shifter scene in the film.
 Kubrick wasn’t known for inconsistencies in his filming so we’ve got to assume this is purposefully placed.
 During the first dance scene (Kidman and Cruise together), the band pauses for a break.
 She says she must go to the bathroom and you’ll notice an older man with white hair is walking with a girl with a dark red cape on (red might signify the Crowley Whore of Babylon; more occult beliefs previously mentioned).
 Right as they pass through a doorway (portal?…) she turns into an entirely different woman.
 Check it out; here are shots from 4:57-4:58 of the film:

 Here’s an eight pointed star inside of an eight pointed star at the house.
-This appears all over this first party house of Ziegler’s, and we will see it again later in the film at Milich’s Rainbow Costume store:
+This appears all over this first party house of Ziegler’s, and we will see it again later in the film at Milich’s Rainbow Costume store.
+Also-check out the blue Forget-Me-Nots in Sander’s lapel; they are symbolism from Freemasons and Nazis (Super big-ups to commenter Yeshi for finding that one, I totally didn’t even see it).
+From Wiki:

 The placement of this eight pointed star is undoubtedly purposeful, and it supports my theory that this film is about occult goddess worship.
 This star can be seen as the Star of Venus, (aka Star of Ishtar; the Babylonian goddess) which both refers to ancient goddesses:

-The same star can be found in Chaos magic which is a modern version of magic that utilizes various occult beliefs:
+The same star can be found in Chaos magick which is a modern version of magic that utilizes various occult beliefs:

 At Ziegler’s house you’ll notice that there is a statue of a god Cupid; (who is derived from the goddess Venus as Tammuz) at the spiral staircase: